mahoney1/commercialpaper/tutorial3-create-ibp-ibmcloud-network-with-ansible.md

     cd ansible-collection
     ```

 2. You will need pre-requisite images for the IBM Blockchain Platform Ansible collection itself (as outlined in the [Installation pages](https://ibm-blockchain.github.io/ansible-collection/installation.html) .
 For this - we conveniently built a Docker image that contains **all** of the pre-requisites from a `Dockerfile` in the `docker` subdirectory of the cloned collection.
-Use the sequence below to build the image.
+Use the sequence below to build the image (see also, comment below about new IBP ansible image).
 Please don't forget the '.' at the end of the command:

     ```
     cd docker
     docker build --tag myansible:latest .
     ```

-    ** As of September 2020 - there is now a docker image, that does the above for you ^^ - it is an Ansible collection for building Hyperledger Fabric networks using the IBM Blockchain Platform: more info at  https://registry.hub.docker.com/r/ibmcom/ibp-ansible  (and then just replace the tagg
+    ** As of September 2020 - there is now a docker image `ibp-ansible` on Docker Hub, that does the above for you ^^ - it is an Ansible collection for building Hyperledger Fabric networks using the IBM Blockchain Platform: more info at  https://registry.hub.docker.com/r/ibmcom/ibp-ansible

     <img src="/img/tutorial3/docker-build.png" title="Docker build" alt="Ansible docker build" />

-    This build will take approx 15mins or so to complete, please note.
-Once complete, you will have a docker image (checked using `docker images`) that's tagged  `myansible:latest` in step 6 below.
+    The above build process, will take approx 15mins or so to complete, please note.
+Once complete, you will have a docker image (checked using `docker images`) that's tagged  `myansible:latest`.
+If you're using/downloading the `ibp-ansible` image, then replace the tagged image name in step 6 below.

     We're now ready to build our IBM Blockchain Platform network.